-Noah is one of the strongest voices advocating for ethical mental health treatment and challenging the application of the medical and pathology-based models within mental health.
-Noah has worked with individuals, couples, and families for 25-plus years in various social service, counseling, and consultation roles within different communities, including mental health clinics, residential treatment centers, emergency shelters, hospice organizations, home-based therapy programs, summer camps, the Los Angeles Unified School District, and in private practice.
+Prior to starting GoodTherapy.org, I was in private practice.
+I’ve worked with individuals, couples, and families for more than 25 years in social service, counseling, and consultation roles within different communities, including mental health clinics, residential treatment centers, emergency shelters, hospice organizations, home-based therapy programs, summer camps, the Los Angeles Unified School District, and, as mentioned, in private practice.

 Noah's Articles on GoodTherapy.org: